pmtutko/libvba/README.md

 # libvba
 Library of helpful VBA functions and subs for use in any project.

+## FileLogger.cls
+This class creates a *persistent static object* (by setting `VB_PredeclaredId = True`) so that logging into a single stream is immediately available to all functions and objects.
+The object works by holding an internal buffer that the caller can *ClearBuffer*, *Append*, *WriteToFile*, or copy to a local string variable.
+There are options for automatic tagging each line with a timestamp and appending **CrLf** characters to each line.

+### Public Interface
+#### Properties (Read ONLY)
+ - *none*
+#### Properties (Read/Write)
+ - `WriteFileOnTermination` (**Boolean**, default is `True`) - will cause the internal buffer to be written to the designated file when the object terminates.
+(Since this is a persistent object, this write action would not happen until the user quits the Excel workbook.)
+ - `PrependTimestamp` (**Boolean**, default is `True`) - will cause a timestamp string in the format "29-Jan-2019 14:01:15.10" to the beginning of each Appended string to the buffer.
+There is an optional override in the *Append* call.
+ - `AutoAddCrLf` (**Boolean**, default is `False`) - with every call to *Append*, the object will also append a line feed character to force the next appended text to appear on the next line.
+There is an optional override in the *Append* call.
+ - `Filename` (**String**) - the filename to use when the *WriteToFile* function is called.
+ - `Buffer` (**String**) - allows the caller to directly Set (overwrite) the entire contents of the internal buffer, or to Get the contents of the entire buffer for local examination.
+#### Public Methods
+ - `Sub Append` - accepts String of text and appends it to the internal buffer.
+Optional override parameters allow the caller to enable/disable the *AutoAddCrLf* and *PrependTimestamp* flags for that one use only.
+ - `Sub WriteToFile` - causes the object to write the contents of its internal buffer to the previously set filename.
+The filename must be set prior to this call. **The Buffer is NOT cleared automatically after the contents are written.**
+ - `Function CreateTempFileName` - generates a temporary filename in one of the system temporary folders and returns the full path of the filename.
+It does not open or create the file, only generates the filename.
+Optional parameters control a potential set prefix for the filename, the file extension, and to set the generated filename as filename to use when the *WriteToFile* method is called.

 ## Lib_CalendarSupport
 This module copies functions directly from Craig Pearson's excellent website discussing VBA code, specifically the describing a [Better NetWorkdays](http://www.cpearson.com/excel/betternetworkdays.aspx) function.